 Lists of overdue books are compiled on a regular basis and the lists are emailed to students or printed and put in Mentor Group folders for distribution to the students.

-To book any of the Library areas please use SIMON on the school network or contact Library staff for any assistance needed.
+To book the Library areas please use SIMON or contact Library staff to discuss how your students can be accommodated in the Library spaces.

 Students from Years 7-10 may be sent to the Library for private study in small groups of no more than eight students.
 Students must bring an Out of Class Pass or note from their teacher when arriving at the Library.
 This is to ensure that students are at the Library with the teacher’s knowledge and to inform the Library staff of the reason for the visit.
 Students who are unwilling or unable to work independently may be sent back to class.
 Students do not need a pass if they are coming to collect printing from the copier.